What Does The Suffix Ology Mean

 Critical thinking is essential for evaluating information, identifying biases, and forming well-reasoned conclusions.
 In the age of information overload, it is more important than ever to be able to think critically about the information you encounter.

 Develop your critical thinking skills by questioning assumptions, seeking evidence, and considering alternative perspectives.
 Practice evaluating the credibility and reliability of sources and be wary of claims that are not supported by evidence.
-By honing your critical thinking skills, you will be better equipped to navigate the complexities of "-ology" disciplines and to make informed decisions.
+By honing your critical thinking skills, you will be better equipped to manage the complexities of "-ology" disciplines and to make informed decisions.

 Engage in Hands-On Learning